8 Best Prototyping Tools for UX Designers in 2025

 • No native desktop application

-Origami Studio is a free prototyping tool developed by Facebook, focused on creating interactive, high-fidelity prototypes for mobile applications.
-It's best suited for designers who want to create realistic, native-like experiences for iOS and Android apps.
+Origami Studio is our next pick in our little “best of” spotlight here, and it’s a free prototyping tool that Facebook—yes, now it’s called Meta—developed.
+With a cool focus on how you can create interactive, high-fidelity prototypes for mobile applications with it, it’s a gem, and it’s something that’s best suited for designers who want to create realistic, native-like experiences for iOS and Android apps.

-Origami Studio offers a wide range of features that include multi-touch gestures, device-specific components, and real-time preview on mobile devices.
-It also supports importing designs from Sketch and exporting code snippets to help streamline the handoff to developers.
+Origami Studio offers a nifty, wide range of features—including multi-touch gestures, device-specific components, and real-time preview on mobile devices—and it supports importing designs from Sketch and exporting code snippets to help streamline things when you need to do a handoff to developers, which tends to happen from time to time in design and more than a little.

 Pricing: Free